 A shag can refer to a lot of things: what the British call a good one-night stand, a fuzzy carpet, and a piece-y, layered haircut.
 Today, we’re focusing on the latter—or rather, why all the cool girls seem smitten with fall’s newest version.
 A long-time model favorite, the shag has withstood the test of time for a number of reasons, not least of which is the fact that it’s supposed to look somewhat unkempt.
 (In other words, the perfect hairstyle for lazy girls.)

-We first started noticing this model-loved cut around this time last year, and it's made a resurgence again come fall.
-This season’s reiteration is chopped right above the shoulder and comes with blunt, eyebrow-skimming bangs—and every model and actress seems to want to give it a try.
+This season’s reiteration of this model-loved cut is chopped right above the shoulder and comes with blunt, eyebrow-skimming bangs—and every model and actress seem to want to give it a try.
 Celebrity hairstylist Mark Townsend dubbed it “the modern shag” and calls the final look “textured, piece-y, and sexy”—three of our all-time favorite adjectives to describe our hair.

 Ahead, you’ll see many It girls pulling off the trending cut, each in her own style.
 Warning: Scrolling may cause a strong urge to speed-dial your hairstylist…